Daniel-KM/Omeka-S-module-EasyAdmin/README.md

 See general end user documentation for [installing a module].

-This module requires the module [Common], that should be installed first.
+This module requires the modules [Common] and [Cron], that should be installed first.

 The module uses external libraries, so use the release zip to install it, or use and init the source.